Frozen Bog Walk

 With 2013 as its inaugural year, the Frozen Bog Walk is quickly becoming an annual event.
 This chilly gathering is held on a weekend day in late January or early February, on Campton's serene Bog Pond.
 The CCC is fortunate to be joined by members of the Newfound Tracking Team, to lead visitors for a guided snowshoe and/or ski on the pond.
 Trackers provide participants the opportunity to locate, identify and very often follow various animal tracks across the frozen surface as well as along its shores.
 Tracks of minks, coyote, deer, moose, shrew, ermine, snowshoe hare, fox, and more have been identified in years past!
 The exploration in concluded with a group discussion and a chance to consult tracking cards.
 Coffee, hot chocolate and homemade goods are served courtesy of the CCC.

 Participants in the Frozen Bog Walk are encouraged to plan accordingly for a typical New Hampshire winter day and physical activity.
 Although the walk tends to move at a family friendly pace, explorers should dress warm and in layers.
-Snowshoes and or nordic skis are encouraged, however snow boots will work when following the group's tracks!
-The event is open to the public, date and time is posted on our website and advertised locally.
+Snowshoes and/or nordic skis are encouraged, however snow boots will work when following the group's tracks!
+The event is open to the public, date and time is posted on our facebook page and advertised locally.
 RSVP is kindly requested.

 An article about the Frozen Bog Walk can be found here.